ggez/ggez/examples/web/README.md

 npm install
 ```

-`build.mjs` installs a matching `wasm-bindgen-cli` via `cargo install` on the first run
+`build.mjs` checks that your `wasm-bindgen-cli` matches `Cargo.lock` and prints the
-if your version doesn't match `Cargo.lock`.
-Pass `--no-bindgen-install` to opt out.
+install command if it doesn't.

 ## Scripts